angelomarcelino/fashion-mnist-ml-project/README.md

 ## Reproducibility

-The entire experimental process is contained within the `tarefa-1.ipynb` notebook.
+The entire experimental process is contained within the `tarefa-1.ipynb` and `tarefa-2.ipynb` notebooks.
 The code is structured to be fully reproducible:

 - **Execution**: Running the notebooks from top to bottom will train all models sequentially.
 - **Output**: All artifacts—including metric reports (`.csv`), plots (`.png`), and model checkpoints (`.pth`)—are automatically saved into the `results/` directory, with a dedicated subfolder for each model.